dongkunhan/dongkunhan.github.io/_pages/awards.md

     “An E-Learning Platform for Junior Teachers and Teaching Assistants in the Faculty of Engineering” in Teaching and Learning Innovation Expo 2021, CUHK (08/2021)

+* **Silver Award in Pedagogical Innovation Category**

+    “An Intelligent Cloud Teacher for Unmanned Robotic Online Laboratory” in Teaching and Learning Innovation Expo 2021, CUHK (08/2021)

 * **Best Poster Award**

     “Flipped Online Laboratory for Making Students’ First Robot” in Teaching and Learning Innovation Expo 2019/2020, CUHK (08/2020)